Treblle/docs/src/pages/en/dashboard/projects.md

 > When you delete a project, Treblle can no longer retrieve your data.

-To delelte a project, head over to the settings tab on the project's dashboard and at the bottom of the page, click on the **Delete project** button and then follow the prompts to finish the delete process.
+To delete a project, head over to the settings tab on the project's dashboard, and at the bottom of the page, click on the **Delete project** button and then follow the prompts to finish the delete process.

 ## Filters